cvmbsOne/VetQualPub/README/READMEclinicallyRelevant.md

-This file gives an in-depth description of analyzerClinicallyRelavent.R.

-### Requirements
-To run analyzerClinicallyRelavent.R, you will need to:
-* Follow the setup in README.md in the home directory of this repository
-* Extract data from the REDCap database
-* Save the REDCap data as an Excel spreadsheet if it isn't already in that format
-* Set the schoolInputPath variable to the path of the Excel sheet
-* Set your working directory to the project directory
-* Run all the lines of code (cntl + a, cntl + enter)
-* After the code finishes running, the output sould be veiwable in the output folder.
-In Rstudio, simply click on the file name and click view file

 ### Description of the Analysis
-analyzerClinicallyRelavent.R is designed to find anomalies which are clinically relevant.
+The clinically relevant analyzer is designed to find anomalies which could be clinically relevant.
 This could be potentially useful in future studies.
-Each page list only entries which have one variable exceeding or being below a certain threshold.
-Each page is labled with what entry it searches for as well as the threshold.
+Each page lists cases which have the specified variable above or below a certain threshold.
+Each page is labeled with the variable and threshold it searches for.

+### Requirements
+To run analyzerClinicallyRelevant.R, you simply need to follow the 'Run' section of README.md